Remi-Gau/check_my_code/README.md

 ### matlab package manager

-If you use the [matlab package manager](https://github.com/mobeets/mpm), to simply download this repository by typing this in the matlab prompt:
+If you use the [matlab package manager](https://github.com/mobeets/mpm), to simply download this repository by typing this in the Matlab prompt:

 ```
 mpm install matlab_checkcode -u https://github.com/Remi-Gau/matlab_checkcode.git
 ```

-This will add `check_my_code` to the matlab path, but you will have to save the path if you want to make this permanent or run `mpm init` next time your start matlab.
+This will add `check_my_code` to the Matlabpath, but you will have to save the path if you want to make this permanent or run `mpm init` next time your start matlab.

 ## Implementation detail

-It relies on the linter used natively by matlab so it could also be extended to check all the messages relating to all the little other issues in your code that you have not told matlab to ignore.
+It relies on the linter used natively by Matlab so it could also be extended to check all the messages relating to all the little other issues in your code that you have not told Matlabt o ignore.

-Also because octave does not have a linter, this will only work with matlab. 😭
+Also because octave does not have a linter, this will only work with Matlab. 😭

 ## Automation

 _Because we don't brush our teeth just the day before we go to the dentist._

-If the `check_my_code` function is in the matlab path, you can automate its usage if you use Git for your project.
+If the `check_my_code` function is in the Matlab path, you can automate its usage if you use Git for your project.

 I have created a git hook that will execute the `check_my_code` every time you try to push to your remote repository.
 If your code is not up to the standard then the push will be aborted.